Note to the AAP Community, September 2020:

-One of the benefits of the UD Associate in Arts Program is the close, personal contact that students have with faculty and staff.
-If you have questions or concerns about an academic or personal issue, we recommend that you first connect with the academic advisor on your campus.
+Traditionally, one of the benefits of the UD Associate in Arts Program is the close, personal contact that students have with faculty and staff.
+If you have questions or concerns about an academic or personal issue, we recommend that you first connect with your academic advisor.
 He or she can talk over your concerns with you and refer you, as appropriate, to campus or community resources.

 As an AAP student, you are eligible to participate in most of the student activities on the Newark campus and may utilize all services on that campus, with the exception of Student Health Services and the Center for Counseling and Student Development (unless you have paid the Student Health Fee).
 Students within the program receive a UDID card and are granted many of the same privileges as UD students at the Newark campus, including admission to athletic events; use of the Morris Library; eligibility to participate in activities such as Marching Band, ROTC, student organizations, and study abroad; and more.
 Students are also granted access to Delaware Tech facilities on their campus, such as the fitness center, library, and bookstore.
 Individual, UD-staffed tutoring is available in writing and in math on each campus if a student needs academic assistance.
 If needed, tutoring can be arranged for other subjects, as well.

 Accommodations for Students with Disabilities